krishchopra/mlh-pe-portfolio-site/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

 You'll now be able to access the website at `localhost:5000` or `127.0.0.1:5000` in the browser!

-*Note: The portfolio site will only work on your local machine while you have it running inside of your terminal.
-We'll go through how to host it in the cloud in the next few weeks!*
+_Note: The site will only be accessible on your local machine while the Flask server is running.
+I'm planning to redeploy it to the cloud soon! (was previously deployed to DigitalOcean VPS during the MLH PE Fellowship)_

-## Contributing
+## About This Project

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+This portfolio represents my journey in web development and showcases my technical skills.
+I built it using Flask, HTML templates, and CSS to create a responsive and interactive experience.
+Feel free to explore the code and see how I've structured the application.

-Please make sure to update tests as appropriate.
+If you have any questions about the implementation or would like to contribute improvements, I'd love to hear from you!